California (Blink-182 album): Commercial performance

-California debuted at number one on the US Billboard 200, moving 186,000 equivalent album units; it sold 172,000 copies in its first week, with the remainder of its unit total reflecting the album's streaming activity and track sales.
+California debuted at number one on the US Billboard 200 on the issue dating July 23, 2016, moving 186,000 equivalent album units; it sold 172,000 copies in its first week, with the remainder of its unit total reflecting the album's streaming activity and track sales.
 It marked the band's second number one album and first in over 15 years, when Take Off Your Pants and Jacket debuted at number one in 2001.
 It also knocked Drake's Views from the summit after having spent nine weeks at the top.
 The album became the band's first to top the charts in the United Kingdom, selling 24,000 copies in its debut week.
 The album also managed to reach higher chart positions worldwide than its predecessor Neighborhoods and outsold both its first-week and total sales in the US.
 As of December 2016, California has sold 408,000 units in the United States; making it the ninth best selling rock album of 2016.
 The album re-entered the Billboard 200 at number 17 in the week of the deluxe edition release.